maxh/maxheinritz.com/_notes/dependency-hierarchy.md

 layout: note
 ---

-A domain dependency hierarchy is way to describe the interaction between different domains.
+A dependency hierarchy is a way to describe interactions among software components.
 It helps us break down complexity into easier-to-reason-about chunks.

-The simplest dependency hierarchy looks like this, with module A depending on module B.
+The simplest dependency hierarchy looks like this, with A depending on B:

 ```
   -----